 The fun begins with Sylvan’s Engineering programs in the Tulsa region.
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
 Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
 It’s a fantastic way for your son or daughter to tackle challenges just like an engineer and acquire important 21st century skills along the way!

-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Tulsa region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+It’s no secret that Sylvan’s Engineering courses in the Tulsa region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
+Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

-Our Engineering courses in the Tulsa region feature:
+Sylvan’s Engineering courses in the Tulsa region offer:

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

 - A 21st century education designed to equip your child with STEM skills.

 - An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.

 - Weekly email communication to keep parents involved and informed.